Characters of the Yakuza series: Futoshi Shimano

 Futoshi Shimano (嶋野 太, Shimano Futoshi) is the head of the Shimano Family, an affiliate of the Tojo Clan.
 Much like his former patriarch Sohei Dojima, he has a reputation for his ruthless, violent nature.
-In the events of the first game, he has a brutal grudge against Kiryu for Dojima's death.
+In the events of Yakuza, he has a brutal grudge against Kiryu for Dojima's death.
 At Masaru Sera's funeral, Shimano fights Kiryu after the latter is discovered.
 After Shinji leaves Kazama on Terada's boat, the Shimano Family attacks.
 After being defeated by Kiryu and the Kazama Family reinforcements, Shimano throws a grenade towards Haruka, which kills Kazama when he saves Haruka's life, shortly before being shot and killed by Terada.

 Before the events of Yakuza 0, he expelled Goro Majima from the Shimano Family in 1985.
 Infuriated with his failure to participate in the raid of the Ueno Seiwa Clan, he orders Majima to be tortured in his private chambers where he endured a year of pain and suffering by Shimano's personal hands.
 In 1987, Shimano exiles Majima to Sotenbori, and entrusts him to Tsukasa Sagawa, the patriarch of the Omi Alliance's Sagawa Family, who offers him to a chance to rejoin the Tojo Clan if he kills Makoto Makimura.
 Shimano does not reappear until later in the game after Majima and Sagawa finds and knocks Sera unconscious, and reveals they wanted Makoto alive so she would willingly give Shimano the deed to the Empty Lot due to her feelings for Majima.
-After Sera secured the Empty Lot, Majima was tasked with killing Shimano for his secret alliance with the Omi but Shimano demonstrates his loyalty by killing the envoy of the Omi Alliance present for negotiations which spares him of his involvement in the plot to betray the Tojo.
+After Sera secured the Empty Lot, Majima was tasked with killing Shimano for his secret alliance with the Omi, but Shimano demonstrates his loyalty by killing the envoy of the Omi Alliance present for negotiations which spares him of his involvement in the plot to betray the Tojo.